BakaCatato/BakaCatato/README.md

 - 👋 Hi, I’m @BakaCatato
-- 👀 I’m interested in ...
+- 👀 I’m interested in NETWORKING while I'm currently doing/learning a programming on my College days.
 - 🌱 I’m currently learning Python and the Frontend Dev
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - Just pm me
+- 📫 How to reach me - Just pm me at my FACEBOOK
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Miss kona s'ya

 <!---
 BakaCatato/BakaCatato is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.